 Document incidents of stalking or harassing behavior.
 Always be sure to save or print any evidence of stalking or harassing behavior on your phone or computer.

-- If you suspect you’re being watched on your computer, don’t use that computer.
+- If you suspect you’re being watched on your computer, do not use that computer.
 Use another one.

-- Change your user names and passwords on your online accounts.
+- Regularly change the usernames and passwords on your online accounts.
 Create new accounts with complex passwords.
+Do not use the same password on multiple accounts.
 Consider creating a new email address.

 - Check your cell phone settings.
 Turn off bluetooth and location.

 - Make sure you know what each of the apps on your cell phone is.
-If you don’t know the app, delete it.
+If you don’t recognize an app, delete it.
 An abuser or stalker could have downloaded an app on your phone.

-- Get a new cell phone and put a passcode on it.
+- Get a new cell phone and put a new passcode on it.

 - Have your car checked.
-If your abuser knows where you are at all times, it may because you have a hidden location device on it.
+If your abuser knows where you are at all times, it may because your car has a hidden location device on it.

-- Limit the information you give out about yourself–at stores and businesses and online.
+- Limit the information you give out about yourself at stores, businesses, and online.
+Abusers will use your likes and interests to attempt to manipulate you.

 - Get a P.O.
 Box or check on address confidentiality programs.
 Susan B. Anthony Project can help you with this.

 - Check your house thoroughly for hidden cameras.
-Try to remove or cover the camera.
-If your computer or tablet has a built in web camera, consider disabling or covering it.
+If your computer or tablet has a built-in camera, consider disabling or covering it.